idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Wiki](https://github.com/autokey/autokey/wiki), [OldAutokey](https://code.google.com/archive/p/autokey/) page and [user group](https://groups.google.com/forum/#!forum/autokey-users).

+## ibus-typing-booster
+[Ibus-typing-booster](https://mike-fabian.github.io/ibus-typing-booster/) is a completion input method to speedup typing.

 ## Reduce eye-strain

 Utilities that adjusts the color temperature of your display(s) according to the position of the sun.